xcat2/confluent-docs/docs/confluentosdeploy.md

     # nodegroupattrib everything -p crypted.rootpassword

+# IPv6 configuration

+Deployment interfaces must have IPv6 enabled, with at least an automatic fe80:: address.
+Generally this is default network interface configuration.
+IPv6 need only be enabled, it need not be given any address manually, by DHCP, or by route advertisements, the automatic fe80:: addresses suffice.

 # Name resolution (optional)

 An existing or otherwise manually configured DNS solution is fine for a confluent managed cluster.
 If such a solution is unavailable, this section provides a strategy to quickly generate IP addresses and use